 David Zerkel is Professor of Tuba and Euphonium at the University of Georgia, leading an active career as both a performer and educator.
 Before his arrival at UGA, he taught in a similar position at Illinois State University.
 His students have distinguished themselves by winning international and national competitions and attaining positions with professional performing organizations.
-He is a Past President of the International Tuba Euphonium Association.
+He is a Past President of the International Tuba Euphonium Association and was recently selected as the inaugural recipient for the ITEA Teaching Award.

 David has performed with many orchestras, to include the Philadelphia Orchestra, New York Philharmonic, Chicago Symphony Orchestra, Atlanta Symphony Orchestra, National Symphony Orchestra, Baltimore Symphony Orchestra and the Kennedy Center Opera House Orchestra.
 He is a member of the Brass Band of Battle Creek, was a founding member of the Washington Symphonic Brass and has performed with the Burning River Brass.
 He began his performing career as a member of the United States Army Field Band and The United States Army Band, both located in Washington, D.C.